lanceman2/Quickstream_dev/README.md

 ## Similar Software Projects

 Most other stream flow like software projects have a much more particular scope of usage than faststream.
-These software packages to simular things.
+These software packages to similar things.
 We study them and learn.

 - **GNUradio** https://www.gnuradio.org/
 - **gstreamer** https://gstreamer.freedesktop.org/
 - **RedHawk** https://geontech.com/redhawk-sdr/
-- **csdr** https://github.com/simonyiszk/csdr I like the way this uses UNIX pipe-line stream to make its flow stream.
+- **csdr** https://github.com/simonyiszk/csdr We like straight forward way csdr uses UNIX pipe-line stream to make its flow stream.

 ### What faststream intends to do better

-Run faster with less system resources.
-It's simpler.
+Summary: Run faster with less system resources.
+Be simple.

 In principle it should be able to run fast.
 We have no controlling task manager thread that synchronizes the running processes and/or threads.
 All filters keep processing input until they are blocked by a slower down-stream filter (clogged), or they are waiting for input from an up-stream filter (throttled).
+The clogging and throttling of the stream flows is determined to the current inter-filter buffering parameters.

 Simple filters can share the same thread, and whereby use less system resources, and thereby run the stream faster by avoiding thread context switches using less time and memory than running filters in separate threads (or processes).
+When filter gets more complex we can let the filter run in it's own thread (or process).
 Shared memory is clearly the fastest inter-thread and inter-process communication mechanism, and we use shared memory with a consistent lock-less circular buffer.
 Memory is not required to be copied between filters and can be modified and passed through filters.
 Then the